shalva97/questions/README.md

 - what are dagger scopes and how to use them?
 - how garbage collector works? what are GC Roots?
 - https://www.youtube.com/watch?v=VtQFcyym550&list=PLX8CzqL3ArzX0zXLKycnQslZaF6viV0oQ
+- Java memory model
+- happens before guarantee
+- what is stack? what is kept in ti? and its limitations? what is benefits?
+-
 ### Java concurency
 - how we can use Set in multithreading environment?
 Things to do If I need to work with some collection in multithreading environment?
 - what are AtomicBoolean, AtomicOtherThings?